chubin/wttr.in/README.md

     $ wget wttr.in/Paris_0tqp_lang=fr.png

-Special useful options for the PNG format:
+Useful options for the PNG format:

 * `t` for transparency (`transparency=150`);
 * transparency=0..255 for a custom transparency level.